0Walle/medusa-docs/docs/index.md

 ## Quick Reference

-If you are here you are problably already a programmer, The [Quick reference](quick_ref.md) will show the features of the language in a more direct way.
+If you are here you are probably already a programmer, The [Quick reference](quick_ref.md) will show the features of the language in a more direct way.

 ## Getting Started